Balkan Adventure

 Day 5

-Vukovar / Ilok / Novi SadToday travel to Novi Sad by private minibus.
-Learn more about recent history by taking a side trip to nearby Vukovar en-route, a town that symbolises the devastation of the recent war – the town fell in 1991 after the fiercest and most protracted battle seen in Europe since 1945.
-The town's ruined water tower now stands as a memorial of the ethnic war that raged in this region during the early 1990s.
-Our stop includes a visit of the local hospital and the museum in its basement.
-It was used as a refuge during the siege, and the group will be shown around and hear wartime stories from hospital staff, some of whom still work here and who were among the few survivors.
-Next up is a visit to a local vineyard in quaint Ilok to see the workings of a family-run vineyard.
-The old wine cellar dates back to 1450, and is the first originally purpose built wine cellar in this part of Europe.
-Taste a range of their wines, including the famous Ilok Traminac Premium wine, which was served at the celebration of the coronation of Queen Elizabeth II.
-Head across the border into Serbia to the historic town of Novi Sad (approximately 1 hour).
-Sitting on the banks of the Danube River, the city is surrounded by fertile farms and vineyards and features an interesting mix of traditional Serbian cultural heritage and Austro-Hungarian architecture.
-During your free afternoon make sure you stop by the city’s fortress of Petrovaradin, which sits right on the Danube and contains a museum of historic artefacts from the region.
+Novi SadToday you’ll travel to Novi Sad by private transfer.
+Along the way, visit nearby Vukovar – a town that symbolises the devastation of the recent war – and learn about the sobering local history.
+Visit the local hospital and the museum in its basement – used as a refuge during the siege – and listen to wartime stories from hospital staff, some of whom still work here and who were among the few survivors.
+Then, visit a local vineyard in Ilok to see the workings of a family-run vineyard.
+The old wine cellar dates back to 1450 and is the first originally purpose-built wine cellar in this part of Europe.
+Taste a range of their delicious wines, including the famous Ilok Traminac Premium wine, which was served at the celebration of the coronation of Queen Elizabeth II.
+Sitting on the banks of the Danube River, you’ll arrive in Novi Sad – this city is surrounded by fertile farms and vineyards and features an interesting mix of traditional Serbian heritage and Austro-Hungarian architecture.
+During your free afternoon, make sure you stop by the city’s fortress of Petrovaradin, which sits right on the Danube and contains a museum of historic artefacts from the region.

 Meals: Breakfast -